 There is also unfair trade, where intermediaries rip off illiterate farmers by buying their products at meager prices.
 They cheat the farmers who barely make profits.

-We need land, water, and energy for textile production, but these resources are under intense pressure to meet current demand.
-Cotton is the most widely used natural fiber; however, it is a water-intensive crop, which presents an enormous challenge in its sustainability.
+We need land, water, and energy for textile production, but these resources are under intense pressure to meet the current demand.
+Cotton is the most widely used natural fiber; however, it is a water-intensive crop, which presents an enormous challenge to its sustainability.

-One of the many downsides of fast fashion is that it uses inferior quality materials and hurried craftsmanship.
+One of the many downsides of purchasing from fast fashion brands is that they use inferior-quality materials and hurried craftsmanship.
 This results in clothing that falls apart in no time, which we send to landfills or incinerators.

 Also, because clothes are usually stocked in excess by retailers, they often have deals that allow consumers to purchase clothes at almost nothing.
-A lot of times people buy clothes because they are good deals or it’s trending.
+People often buy clothes because they are good deals or it’s trending.
 All around the world, people have ‘inactive’ clothes hanging in their closets.
 According to WRAP, UK residents have over 30 billion euros worth of unworn clothes.

-Every year, the world generates about 92 million tonnes of textile waste, and by 2030 we could produce 134 million tonnes yearly.
+The world generates about 92 million tonnes of textile waste annually, and by 2030, we could produce 134 million tonnes yearly.
 In the UK, people throw away over 1 million tonnes of clothing every year.
-Americans throw away 85% of the clothes they consume annually2.
+Americans throw away 85% of the clothes they consume annually3.

-A clean environment promotes good health, and a polluted environment puts our health and lives in danger.
-The fashion industry is responsible for 10% of global greenhouse gas emissions and may double this amount by 2030.
+A clean environment promotes good health, and a polluted environment harms our health and lives.
+The fashion industry is responsible for 10% of global greenhouse gas emissions, which may double by 2030.
 Chemical pesticides, herbicides, and fertilizers pollute the air and groundwater.

 Cotton farming consumes 6% of the world’s insecticides and 16% of pesticides.
 This is more than any other major crop requires.
 Fibers undergo washing, bleaching, dyeing, and some other processes before becoming finished products.
 These processes usually involve toxic chemicals like lead, chromium IV, and formaldehyde.

-Often these chemicals find their way into water supply systems and make it unsafe for fish and humans.
-Sometimes these chemicals remain on the clothes and are transferred to the skin of people who wear them3.
+These chemicals often find their way into water supply systems, making them unsafe for fish and humans.
+Sometimes, these chemicals remain on the clothes and are transferred to the skin of people who wear them1.

 Another problem is plastic microfibers that are products of disintegrated synthetic fabrics.
 Polymer-based fibers are notorious for shedding microfibers during laundry.
 A load of polyester garments releases over 700,000 microfibers per wash.